bonheurNE07/agroform/README.md

 2. **Image Upload and Data Extraction**:
    - Users can upload images for data extraction purposes.
    - The extracted data is associated with a unique Cell ID.
+   - The extractor part is specifically designed to extract identification information from the national ID for Rwanda.

 ## Installation